 At that very moment the phone "dinged"with an incoming email.
 Peering down I read the notification:

 I broke into a bemused grin as I clicked it open.
 Just receiving this unsolicited and inexplicably"cosmic" MMM Courtesy Wake Up Call would have been enough to make my decision (just read, introduce and re-post this one for sure) -- and make my day.

-Although some of us may have experienced lives of relative comfort and success, to then realize that there was still something lacking, I think many of us were drawn to the Practice because we'd had a hard go of it.
-We'd led lives that included serious trauma and/or significant emotional distress.
+Although some of us may have experienced lives of relative comfort and success, I think many of us who were drawn to the Practice were like me.
+We were having a hard time of it.

 Seriously?
 Damn.
 Sign me up!

 Unfortunately, some of us then got deadly serious about it.
 I, for one, know that at one point my friends used to hate to see me coming.
+Having spent some time of The Farm, I was committed to being a "truth yogi."
+I tried to be totally honest and help sort out the vibes in any situation.
 I could quickly squeeze the life out of any party.
-I was so serious!
-I didn't realize that the Practice could involve having some serious fun.
-I didn't realize that in order to really see the Light, it is helpful, maybe even crucial, to Lighten Up.

 But I digress...